stavnstrup/nisp-wikimodel/README.md

 In the Wiki each instance of a concept is implemented as a page.
 We therefore need a convention on how to name the individual pages.
 Most objects have an id in the XML database, but often they are to cryptic to use.
 Therefore the following conventions are used:

-* Each standard use it's id to name the page.
+* Each cover document and standard use it's id to name the page.
-* Each capability profile, profile and service profile use the title of the profile.
+* Each profile and service profile use the title of the profile.
 * The basic standards service profiles do not have an id Instead they are named using the taxonomy node title prefixed with 'BSP-'.
 * Taxonomy nodes use the title as name.
 * Organizations use a capitalized form of their name.